-WASHINGTON – The Obama administration says between 64 and 116 civilians have been killed by drone and other U.S. strikes in Pakistan, Yemen and Africa since President Barack Obama took office in 2009.
+The White House said Friday that as many as 116 civilians have been killed by drone and other U.S. strikes in Pakistan, Yemen and Africa since President Barack Obama took office in 2009.

-Obama also signed an executive order that makes protecting civilians a central element in planning U.S. military operations.
+Seeking to create a precedent for his successor, Obama signed an executive order that details U.S. policies to limit civilian casualties and makes protecting civilians a central element in U.S. military operations planning.

 While sketchy details often emerge about individual drone strikes, the full scope of the U.S. drone program has long been shrouded from view.
 It is a key tool of Obama's counterterrorism strategy.